albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/social_movement2.gif" alt="Philippine rallies." class="center">
 {: refdef}

 In my years as a student activist, I learned that to build democracy, we need to put it in our collective hands.
 There are lessons in history that we should never forget like how we did it in People Power 1 and People Power 2 against the dictator Marcos and jueteng-lord Estrada.
-We can also learn lessons from recent collective actions of our neighbors in HongKong against extradition and in student rallies in Indonesia against proposed new laws on criminalization if extramarital sex and in insulting their president's honor.
+We can also learn lessons from recent collective actions of our neighbors in Hong Kong against extradition and in student rallies in Indonesia against proposed new laws on criminalization if extramarital sex and in insulting their president's honor.

-Nowadays, much of our time are spent online, thus emerges new types of activists.
+Nowadays, much of our time are spent online, thus emerges a new type of activists.
 They are often called as keyboard activists.
 They are the ones who initiate twitter rallies and share 'woke memes'.
 Maybe you yourself have shared or retweeted their content.

 {:refdef: style="text-align: center;"}
 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/twitter.jpg" alt="Twitter rallies." class="center">